Skip to content

 3. Select the tracker database to view its status and details.

-If the tracker fails start upon startup, test the database connection using API Explorer by calling the testConnection API or Martini Designer.
+If the tracker database remains stopped upon startup, test the database connection using API Explorer by calling the testConnection API or through Martini Designer.
 If the connection is unsuccessful, review your configurations to ensure they are set up correctly.

 Check tracker activity